PhD, RN, GNP-BC

 BA, 2002, New York University, College of Arts and Sciences

-Dr. Brody is an expert in the palliative care of dementia.
-His program of research focuses on how to improve symptom assessment and management of dementia through interprofessional care in community based settings including home health and hospice.
+Dr. Brody is an expert in home-based interprofessional care of seriously ill older adults .
+His program of research focuses on how to improve symptom assessment and management of dementia and other chronic conditions through interprofessional care in community based settings including home health and hospice.
 He also seeks to understand how effective interprofessional care in these settings effects quality of life, healthcare utilization, and healthcare costs.
-His educational focus is on improving the quality of nursing and interprofessional geriatric education, and he teaches across programs at NYU.
-He is the current and founding director of the Hartford Institute Geriatric Undergraduate Scholars Program, an honors based program in care of the older adult at NYU.
+Dr. Brody is a current Robert Wood Johnson Foundation Nurse Faculty Scholar, a Cambia Healthcare Foundation Sojourns Scholar, and has multiple grants from the NIH, John A. Hartford Foundation, and VA in this area.
+His educational focus is on improving the quality of nursing and interprofessional geriatric and palliative care education, and he teaches across programs at NYU.
+He is the current and founding director of the Hartford Institute Geriatric Undergraduate Scholars Program, an honors based program in care of the older adult.

 Honors and Awards